MB-938/Docker-Project/README.md

-## demo app - developing with Docker
+## Docker Project - developing with Docker

 This demo app shows a simple user profile app set up using

     - index.html with pure js and css styles
     - nodejs backend with express module
     - mongodb for data storage
+    - Nexus
     - Pre-requisites : mongo and mongo express images

 All components are docker-based